Junglescout/junglescout-python-client/docs/index.rst

 .. important::
     See the :js_api_docs:`Jungle Scout API reference <api>` for more information about the available endpoints and their parameters.
+Information about the Jungle Scout API is also available in a :js_postman:`Postman collection <>`.

 ##########
 Quickstart